crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed a bug that would not allow a user to select nested object's column values if it is used in the :ref:`partitioned_by_clause` clause.

 - Fixed a bug that would lead to insertion of records via ``INSERT INTO ...
   (SELECT ...
 FROM ..)`` and ``INSERT INTO ...
 VALUES (...)`` into different
   partitions while using the same partition by value.
 This occurs only when